The United States (US) established diplomatic relations with Tanzania (then Tanganyika) in 1961.

 Tanzania’s exports to the US are dominated by agricultural commodities, minerals, and textiles while imports from the United States include wheat, agricultural/transport equipment, chemicals, used clothes, and machinery.

 Tanzania is eligible for preferential trade benefits under the African Growth and Opportunity Act.
-The United States also has Trade and Investment Framework Agreements with the East African Community (EAC) of which Tanzania is member.
+The United States also has Trade and Investment Framework Agreements with the East African Community (EAC) of which Tanzania is a member.